livz/livz.github.io/_tips/Change-dashboard-background.md

 ## Overview

 <div class="box-note">
-This tip here only worked until MacOS 10.9 Mavericks.
+This tip here only worked until OS X 10.9 Mavericks.
 Since OS X Yosemite (10.10), the background of the Dashboard is a blured version of the wallpaper on Desktop 1.
 </div>

 **Steps to change the dashboard background:**